First Fleet (United Kingdom)

 The First Fleet was a formation of the Royal Navy that briefly existed before the First World War from 1912 to 1914.

 History

-Formed on 31 July 1912 the Commander-in-Chief Home Fleets had direct command of the First Fleet; and a Vice Admiral commanded the Second and Third Fleets.
-All the numbered fleets during this period had different levels of battle readiness for example the first fleet ships were in full commission.
-The fleet also included, under Captain Cecil Lambert, four destroyer flotillas.
+The First Fleet was formed on 31 July 1912, with the Commander-in-Chief Home Fleets in direct command of it; a vice admiral commanded the Second and Third Fleets.
+The numbered fleets during this period had different levels of battle readiness; ships of the First Fleet ships were in full commission.

+The First Fleet included four destroyer flotillas under Captain Cecil Lambert.
 Captain Reginald Tyrwhitt took over the command of the destroyer flotillas in December 1913.